tytydraco/yessleep/out/My_brother_is_missing_and_I_just_found_his_hard_drive.md

 One entry describes an attempt by an earlier group to fire some kind of directed energy device at a suspected contact zone.
 According to the file, the device destroyed itself eleven minutes before the order to fire it was ever given.
 The incident report existed before the incident happened.
 Then the report disappeared.
 Then, according to the file, the incident stopped having happened at all.

 Another entry talks about zones where space apparently loses its sense of direction entirely.
 Left, right, up, down don't break, they just stop applying, the way the word loud doesn't apply to a smell.
 Matter in these zones doesn't vanish, it becomes something the file calls a boiling red mass that exists at every point in three dimensional space at once, and can't be picked up by any instrument directly.
 They say they don't see it, they calculate it, from the shape of what should be there and isn't.

+Another entry is shorter than the others, and it's the one I keep coming back to, because it's the only one that isn't about some far-off contact zone.
+It's about paperwork.
+It says that early on, before anyone understood what they were dealing with, a researcher typed the name into an internal case log, just once, just to have something to call the file.
+She tried to delete the entry the same day, standard procedure, nothing was confirmed yet, no reason to keep an unverified designation on record.
+The entry didn't delete.
+Not "wouldn't," the file is careful about that word, it says didn't.
+The delete command executed.
+The system reported success.
+The name stayed exactly where it was, in the exact font, at the exact timestamp, as if the deletion had happened to some other, identical database sitting just outside the one they were looking at.

+They tried harder after that, and the file lists what harder meant.
+Wiping the drive.
+Physically destroying the drive.
+Rebuilding the database from a clean backup taken before the name was ever entered.
+Every time, the name was back before anyone finished checking the backup was clean, sitting in a field it had never been written into during the backup window, with a creation timestamp that matched the original entry down to the second, like it had never actually left, like the whole idea of "before it was written" had been a courtesy the system was no longer willing to extend them.

+Someone, out of what the file describes only as poor judgment, tried entering it into a second, unrelated archive, a physically air-gapped system with no possible connection to the first, just to see.
+The file says the name appeared in both databases at once, on the same overnight cycle, with no transfer log, no network event, nothing to explain how information got from a machine with no outbound connection to one it had never been near.
+Whoever ran that test flagged it and, according to a note added weeks later in a different hand, was reassigned off all further contact with the file.
+No further explanation is given.
+None of the later entries mention that researcher again.

+The database that holds the file today, the one this document itself was apparently pulled from, has a standing internal warning attached to any record containing the name: do not attempt deletion.
+The rationale given isn't that deletion fails safely.
+It's that every attempt on record has made the surrounding data less stable afterward, not just the entry itself, other unrelated case files, timestamps drifting by minutes, sometimes years, cross-references pointing to incidents that no longer have any other record of having occurred.
+The working assumption, stated plainly, is that once the name exists anywhere in a system built to hold information, it stops being something that system can be asked to not know.

 The last entry is the one that got to me most.
 It describes people who got close to one of these zones experiencing what they called reverse cognition.
 Their memory starts running backward, they begin remembering things that haven't happened yet while losing their past, day by day, until their mind collapses back to the moment they were born.
 The file says there were three documented witnesses.
 None of them stayed themselves.
 In their last coherent minutes, all three apparently spoke fluently in a language none of them could have known at birth.
 Not baby talk.
 An actual structured language.
 One that, according to the file, didn't exist yet when they were born.